 I think we can agree that moms are just ideal for caring for their own offspring!
 Why then, the need to work?

 Financial necessity at times.
-Personal goals.
+Personal career goals.
 Perhaps boredom with repetitious household duties.